Prime Minister of Vietnam: Duties, powers and responsibilities

 The National Assembly by a proposal of the president of Vietnam elects the prime minister.
 The prime minister is responsible to the National Assembly, and the Assembly elects all ministers to government.
 Activity reports by the prime minister must be given to the National Assembly, while the Standing Committee of the National Assembly supervises the activities of the Central Government and the prime minister.
 Finally, the deputies of the National Assembly have the right to question the prime minister and other members of government.

 The prime minister is the only member of government who must be a member of the National Assembly.
-This is because the prime minister is accountable to the National Assembly, and he reports to it, or to its Standing Committee, and to the president.
+This is because the prime minister is accountable to the National Assembly, and they reports to it, or to its Standing Committee, and to the president.
 The prime minister issues directives and supervises the implementation of formal orders given by the president, the National Assembly or the Standing Committee.
 Cabinet members and members of the Central Government in general are responsible to the prime minister and the National Assembly for the fields they specialise in.
 According to the Constitution of Vietnam, the following are the duties, powers and responsibilities of the prime minister: